yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 <!-- Credit Jake Archibald and Pat Meenan for research, technique and implementation -->

 #### Which one should I use?
-We discussed 4 different techniques to load CSS, but when should you use each one of them?
+We've discussed four techniques to load CSS, but when should you use each one?

-These techniques differ in the time in which the requests are triggered as well as in the request’s priority.
+These techniques differ in the time in which requests are triggered, as well as in the request’s priority.
 Also, some of them rely on script execution which, some argue, goes against the principles of progressive enhancement.

-At the end, I believe the easiest and cleanest technique to load non-critical styles that may be needed further down the page is to include them as link tags in the body, and have them block only the content that relies on them.
+In the end, I believe the easiest and cleanest technique to load non-critical styles that may be needed further down the page is to include them as `<link>` tags in the `<body>`, and have them block only the content that relies on them.
-If you have styles that are only needed for follow-up pages, you may use “inapplicable media” technique, but arguably, `<link rel=prefetch>` may be a better tool for the job.
+If you have styles that are needed only for follow-up pages, you could use the inapplicable media technique, but arguably `<link rel="prefetch">` may be a better tool for the job.

 ## JS - critical and non-critical
-Similarly to CSS, blocking JavaScript also holds off rendering.
+Like CSS, blocking JavaScript also holds off rendering.
 Unlike CSS, JavaScript [processing][cost_js] is significantly more expensive than CSS and its render-blocking execution can be arbitrarily long.

 On top of that, non-blocking async JavaScript can also block rendering in some cases, which we'll discuss further down.

-At the same time, in many cases, JavaScript is the one responsible for engaging user experiences on the web, so we cannot wean ourselves off it completely.
+At the same time, in many cases, JavaScript is responsible for engaging user experiences on the web, so we cannot wean ourselves off it completely.